tpiaggio/ext-field-uniqueness/PREINSTALL.md

 This extension listens to your specified Cloud Firestore collection.
 If you add a string to a specified field in any document within that collection, this extension:

 - Gets the type of event it listened to and the string value of the specified field.
-- Creates or deletes a document with that value as it's key on a separate specified aux collection
+- Creates or deletes a document with that value as it's key on a separate specified aux collection.
+- Allows you to decide if you want to check uniqueness for existing documents or only new ones.

 #### Firestore Security Rules